-Course #: 05259 Credits: 1 PEIMS #: CP111200 Grade: 12

-This course is designed to prepare 12th grade students for success in entry-level college math courses.
-Topics include the Real Number System, Algebraic Reasoning, Functions, Equations, Inequalities, and Quadratics.
-Students will work to increase math skills and problem-solving ability as they prepare for success on the TSI assessment as a measure of college readiness.
-This is an advanced fourth math credit for the Foundation Plan and Endorsements.
-The course is an elective credit for other graduation plans.
-It is not eligible for dual credit.
-Students may earn 1⁄2 credit for one semester.
+conege reparatory main (cr mar) Course #: 05259 Credits: 1 PEIMS #: CP111200 Grade: 12 This course is designed to prepare 12 th grade studer success in entry-level college math courses.
+Topics i Real Number System, Algebraic Reasoning, Functio Equations, Inequalities, and Quadratics.
+Students wi increase math skills and problem-solving ability as th for success on the TSI assessment as a measure of c readiness.
+This is an advanced fourth math credit for Foundation Plan and Endorsements.
+The course is a credit for other graduation plans.
+It is not eligible for nclude the ns, Il work to ney prepare ollege r the n elective Students may earn 1⁄2 credit for one semester.
 Prerequisites: Three math credits prior to enrollment